 Needles to say, I was grinning for the rest of the weekend.

-Get your copy of Isle of Dogs here, use code FIVEROFF until the end of 2020.
+Get your copy of Isle of Dogs here.

 I spent the summer of 2020 meeting people in my neighbourhood, asking what they thought of a former slave trader’s statue being removed and how they felt about lockdown.
 The resulting pictures have been made into a 64 page tabloid, a nod to West Ferry Printing Works - a former newspaper printing facility on the Island.